oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

           image: "model-in-image:WLS-v2"
         ```

-      - Apply your changed domain resource:
+      - Apply your changed Domain YAML file:

           > **Note**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+If so, you need to put the Domain YAML file's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/simple/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

           ```
           $ kubectl apply -f /tmp/mii-sample/mii-update3.yaml
           ```

-    - Option 2: Use the updated domain resource file that is supplied with the sample:
+    - Option 2: Use the updated Domain YAML file that is supplied with the sample:

-        > **Note**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+        > **Note**: Before you deploy the Domain YAML file, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
+If so, you need to put the Domain YAML file's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/simple/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

         ```
         $ kubectl apply -f /tmp/miisample/domain-resources/WLS/mii-update3-d1-WLS-v2-ds.yaml